kareegor/mmfb/README.md

-# mmfb
+# mmfb - Multi Micro Frontends and Backends
-multi micro frontends and backends

 We are not providing a proper Readme now to build from scratch.
 There are total 5 sessions to build a Cloud Agnostic Microservice Ecosystem with Spring boot, Zuul2, Consul, Traefik, Keycloak, Kafka, Angular, Prometheus, Grafana which will work in single node mode, docker swarm mode and in kubernetes of any provider.
 You can get all sessions list here: https://www.linkedin.com/pulse/cloud-agnostic-microfrontends-microservices-architecture-kareegor